tangle-network/dapp/README.md

    yarn start:stats
    ```

-Visit http://localhost:3000/ to see the Webb Stats UI! 🕸️ 🚀
+Visit http://localhost:3000/ to see the Webb Stats UI! 🕸️ 🚀 If you would like to setup a local SubQuery backend please refer to the instructions [here](https://github.com/webb-tools/webb-subql#webb-subquery).

 <h2 id="test"> Testing 🧪 </h2>